 Layer 2: What the Site Can Support

-Next, test whether the homesite can preserve that experience after design and construction.
+Next, test whether the home site can preserve that experience after design and construction.
 Consider topography, buildable area, finished-floor elevation, grading, and the likely placement of the home.
 This is where many lots separate into average and exceptional.

 Layer 3: What Could Change Later